takahasi/docker-openrtm/docs/usage.md

 Usage of OpenRTM on Docker
 ==========================
-Please try;
+Simple way.;
 `docker run --rm -ti takahasi/docker-openrtm bash`

-If you want to select version;
+If you want to select version.;
 `docker run --rm -ti takahasi/docker-openrtm:ubuntu1404_openrtm112 bash`

-If you customize based on these images, please add the below in your Dockerfile;
+If you customize based on these images, update your Dockerfile.;
 `FROM takahasi/docker-openrtm:ubuntu1404_openrtm112`

 ![OpenRTM on Docker as a Development Environment](img/sample1.png)